Testing Consent Form (Except NV, NY)

 Authorization

-By signing this Consent Form, I confirm that I have received, read, and understood the preceding written explanation about genetic testing.
+By signing this Consent Form, I confirm that I have received, read, and understood the preceding written explanation about laboratory testing, including genetic testing and microbiome analysis.
 I have been adequately informed regarding the purpose, scope, type, and significance of such analysis and its possible results.
-I understand that genetic testing is voluntary.
+I understand that testing is voluntary.
 Furthermore, I confirm that I have had sufficient opportunities to ask questions, and such questions were answered in an understandable manner and to my full satisfaction.

-I hereby consent to the collection, use, disclosure, and other processing of my Sensitive Data and Genetic Data for the purposes of the provision of the genetic testing as described above.
+I hereby consent to the collection, use, disclosure, and other processing of my Sensitive Data and Test Data (including any Genetic Data) for the purposes of the provision of the testing services as described above.